What Are Mortgagors, What Do They Do, and How Do They Differ From Mortgagees?

 A mortgagor applies to a mortgagee for a mortgage.
 Conventional mortgage loans are originated by private lenders like banks, credit unions, and mortgage companies.
 Certain private lenders also originate FHA, VA, and USDA loans; those loans are insured by the Federal Housing Administration, Department of Veterans Affairs, and U.S. Department of Agriculture.
 Government-backed loans are often easier to qualify for and may have more lenient terms and lower interest rates.

-You take on a mortgage loan minus any money you put forth as a down payment.
-While you may be able to get an FHA loan with 3.5% down, or a VA loan with no down payment at all, a typical down payment is around 12% of the value of the loan.
+To purchase a home, buyers often take on a mortgage loan for the price minus any money they put forth as a down payment.
+While you may be able to get an FHA loan with 3.5% down, or a VA loan with no down payment at all, the median down payment is around 13% of the value of the home.

 Contractual Obligations of Mortgagors